mau628/msn-messenger-xml-importer/README.md

 # MSN Messenger XML importer
-> A tool to read your old MSN Messenger XML chat logs
+A tool to read your old MSN Messenger XML chat logs

+__IMPORTANT__: This is a customized fork from [hay/msn-messenger-xml-importer](https://github.com/hay/msn-messenger-xml-importer).

 ## Installation
 This is a Vue.js project built using `vue-cli`.
 To work on this project clone the repo, then: